yugabyte/yugabyte-db/docs/content/preview/yugabyte-platform/security/enable-encryption-in-transit.md

    ![add-cert](/images/yp/encryption-in-transit/add-cert.png)<br><br>

 1. Upload the custom CA root certificate as the root certificate.

-If you do not have the root certificate, contact your CA.
+   If you do not have the root certificate but instead have an intermediate certificate, you need to create a bundle by executing the `cat intermediate-ca.crt root-ca.crt > bundle.crt` command, and then using this bundle as the root certificate.

 1. Enter the file paths for each of the certificates on the nodes.
 These are the paths from the previous step.